lhan0903/Hortus/README.md

 *Who will use it?*

- - plant carers who wish to record information about their plants and track their plant watering status.
+ - Plant carers who wish to record information about their plants and track their plant watering status.